 Osteogenesis imperfecta, more commonly known as brittle bone disease, affects more than 3,000 people in Spain, a large proportion of whom are children.
-These youngsters are faced with tremendous difficulties in their day to day lives, especially when it comes to traveling by car, given that they can sustain fractures during everyday journeys due to the fragility of their bones can lead to fractures in such everyday situations as traveling in a child restraint system.
+These youngsters experience great difficulties in their daily lives and, above all, they run dreadful risks when traveling by car, given that they can sustain fractures during everyday journeys due to the fragility of their bones.

-We want to thank you because it is through contributions like yours that we have managed to raise 50,000 euros to develop a prototype of a specific child restraint system for children with oteogenesis imperfecta.
-With everyone's collaboration and commitment, very soon children like Paula and Lucía will be able to travel safely by car in a child seat whose design and development specifically prioritized their safety and comfort.
+Thank you, because through contributions like yours we have managed to raise 50,000 euros to develop a prototype of a child restraint system specifically for children with osteogenesis imperfecta.
+Through everybody's collaboration and commitment, children like Paula and Lucía will soon be able to travel safely by car in a child seat whose design and development specifically prioritized their safety and comfort.

 Fundación MAPFRE started work on the design and development of a special child seat for children with brittle bone disease in mid-2016.
-This relied on the invaluable assistance and commitment of SafeDsign, responsible for the design of the prototype, and the collaboration and participation of the Spanish Brittle Bone Disease Association (AHUCE), the Madrid Osteogenesis Imperfecta Association (AMOI), the Spanish Rare Diseases Federation (FEDER), the University Institute of Automobile Research (INSIA) and SafeDsign – innovation.
+This relied on the invaluable assistance and commitment of SafeDsign, responsible for the design of the prototype, and the collaboration and participation of the Spanish Brittle Bone Disease Association (AHUCE) and the Spanish Federation for Rare Diseases (FEDER).

 This is the first time we have worked on a project like this one, which has been made possible thanks to your generosity.
 There is now less time to wait until children with these special needs will be able to get access to a child restraint system designed especially for them.
 Without your help, none of this would have been possible.
 Thank you so much!